Patrick Vallance: Honours and awards

 In 1995, Vallance was elected a Fellow of the Royal College of Physicians (FRCP).
 The following year he delivered the Goulstonian Lecture of the Royal College of Physicians, where he gave details of the connection between nitric oxide and blood pressure.
 In 1999 he was elected a Fellow of the Academy of Medical Sciences (FMedSci), and in 2002 he was awarded the Graham Bull Prize for Clinical Science.
 He was elected a Fellow of the Royal Society (FRS) in 2017 and an Honorary Fellow of the Royal Academy of Engineering (HonFREng) in 2022.

 Vallance was appointed Knight Bachelor in the 2019 New Year Honours for "services to open clinical science".
 He was promoted Knight Commander of the Order of the Bath (KCB) in the 2022 New Year Honours for "services to science in government".

 Vallance was awarded the Lister Medal by the Society of Chemical Industry in 2022, an award recognising prominent leaders working on important advancements for society in the medicinal field.

 In 2023, he was awarded the Royal Medal by the Royal Society.

 Following his appointment as Minister of State for Science, Vallance was elevated to the peerage as Baron Vallance of Balham, of Balham in the London Borough of Wandsworth, on 17 July 2024.
 He was introduced to the House of Lords on 18 July.

 Personal life

 Vallance married Sophia Ann Dexter in 1986; they have two sons and one daughter.
-Dexter is a former general practitioner (GP) and honorary tutor at St. George's Hospital Medical School.
+Dexter is a former general practitioner (GP) and honorary tutor at St. George's Hospital Medical School, and was a trustee of Cardboard Citizens from 2019 - 2021.